cl4es/cl4es.github.io/_posts/2019-05-14-String-Concat-Redux.md

 difference in loaded classes between running the code built with JDK 8 and built with JDK 9 for the given JDK)

-We are far from the hypothetical 320000 classes needed for same amount of "shapes" on JDK 9 through JDK 11: Turns out the `BoundMethodHandle` implementation is pretty good at splitting apart heavy expression trees pretty, which makes reasoning about theoretical bounds of the needed number of generated `LambdaForm`:s and `Species` classes hard in practice.
+It appears we are far from needing one class per "shape" in JDK 9 through 11: Under the hood, the `BoundMethodHandle` implementation is pretty good at splitting apart heavy expression trees, which makes reasoning about theoretical bounds of the needed number of generated `LambdaForm`:s and `Species` classes hard in practice.

-But we really do massively reduce the number of classes needed to implement all the shapes in JDK 12, and spectacularly so in the latest builds.
-The bootstrap time _is_ falling off, too, but not as quickly as I'd have expected on this synthetic test compared to the outcome in other tests.
+But we really do massively reduce the number of classes needed in JDK 12, and spectacularly so in the latest builds.
+The bootstrap time _is_ falling off, too, but maybe not as quickly as I'd have expected on this synthetic test (compared to the outcome in other tests).

-There's more work to be done here, for sure, but we should first and foremost focus on improvements that also help in more realistic cases.
+So there's more work to be done here, for sure, but I guess we should focus on improvements that also help in more realistic cases.